laboratorybox/labbox_ephys/README.md

 * Docker-compose
 * Chrome web browser

-It is important that you are able to run docker as a regular user.
+It is important that you are able to run docker as a regular (non-root) user.
 To enable this, you must add your user to the docker group as follows:

 ```
 sudo usermod -aG docker vscode